-Marti worked as a veterinary assistant for 8 years and has been a NYS-licensed veterinary technician for over 4 years.
-She completed one internship in emergency medicine at a specialty/referral hospital and a second one in wildlife rehabilitation.
-She also has medical experience with exotic pets.
-Marti lives with her husband, their two cats, Oscar & Noelle, a rescue Pitbull-Labrador mix named Apollo, and a ferret named Gir.
+Marti worked as a veterinary assistant for 8 years and has been a NYS-licensed veterinary technician for over 5 years.
+She completed one internship in emergency medicine at a specialty hospital and a second one in wildlife rehabilitation.
+She is currently in school and studying for her Certified Veterinary Practice Manager exam.
+Marti lives with her husband, their two cats, Oscar and Noelle, their two dogs, Apollo and Auckli, and their ferret, Gir.

 Loving animals from the time she could remember, Rebecca is turning her dreams into reality.
 She has been certified as a Veterinary Assistant from Eastern Suffolk Boces and is currently studying to take her Veterinary Technician licensing exam in NYS.
 Rebecca loves to volunteer in many different settings including shelters, farms, and even aquariums.
 In her free time, she is an avid outdoor photographer.
 Rebecca is the proud owner of a miniature Labrador mix named Dori and 3 rescue kitties named Abigail, Odafin, and Spencer.

 Ray has been working as a veterinary assistant for 6 years.
 He has been an animal lover for as long as he can remember and has a particularly soft spot in his heart for cats.
 Ray plans to continue his education and eventually become a NYS-licensed veterinary technician.
 Ray currently lives with his cat, Haley.
 In his free time, he enjoys basketball, video games, and relaxing with friends.
 He is also an algebra tutor and resident math-whiz.